HlmHc79/01-First-Landing-Page/README.md

 To have a look at the code, everything is stored in the [gh-pages branch](https://github.com/HlmHc79/First-Landing-Page/tree/gh-pages).

 **_April 24th, 2022:_**
+Version 2
+- The videos open in a pop-up window.
+Still not what I have in mind but it's a start!

+**_April 24th, 2022:_**
 Version 1

 ### What I'm going to improve as I learn: